Cachumbin/labyrinth-game/README.md

 # labyrinth-game
-A program to use canvas and local storage
+A game tu practice with js canvas and local storage